The N. Central Florida area is loaded with things to do for the entire family to enjoy.

 The tri-county area of Levy, Marion and Citrus County Florida are all a part of the “Nature Coast”, which is perfect for nature lovers and the active outdoor lifestyle.

-There are numerous parks and events for you to participate in.
+There are numerous parks and events throughout the year for you to participate in.

 Whether you like shopping, watersports, walking trails, horseback riding or just people watching, there is plenty to do here.

 This is not an exhaustive list of everything you can do in the Ocala, Dunnellon, Crystal River, Homosassa and surrounding areas, but it is a great start to your adventure of our beautiful area.

 The featured local attractions range from museums and kayaking to outdoor markets and horseback riding.

 Add Ocala’s newest attraction to your list of things to do!
 The Silver Springs Archery Range just opened in Spring of 2021.

 The range uses 3-D life-like foam animal targets, and an Olympic style range for bow and crossbow users.

 Other features include a year-round 3D practice range and official targets used by the Archery Shooters Association.